serahshani/Demo/README.md

 # Demo
-a demonstration of using github.
+- A demonstration of using github and upload code using drag and drop for new tech students